The Chart for American Airlines Group Inc. (AAL) Is Flashing Mixed Signals

 Sponsored

+The average price from analysts is $16.10, which is $2.72 above the current price.
 AAL currently public float of 642.23M and currently shorts hold a 14.23% ratio of that float.
-Today, the average trading volume of AAL was 31.98M shares.
+Today, the average trading volume of AAL was 31.68M shares.

 AAL’s Market Performance

-AAL stocks went down by -3.66% for the week, with a monthly jump of 2.87% and a quarterly performance of 7.54%, while its annual performance rate touched -19.80%.
-The volatility ratio for the week stands at 3.48% while the volatility levels for the past 30 days are set at 3.59% for American Airlines Group Inc. The simple moving average for the period of the last 20 days is -1.87% for AAL stocks with a simple moving average of -7.54% for the last 200 days.
+AAL stocks went down by -2.72% for the week, with a monthly drop of -4.56% and a quarterly performance of -4.16%, while its annual performance rate touched -25.40%.
+The volatility ratio for the week stands at 3.36% while the volatility levels for the past 30 days are set at 3.54% for American Airlines Group Inc. The simple moving average for the period of the last 20 days is -4.31% for AAL stocks with a simple moving average of -9.50% for the last 200 days.

 Analysts’ Opinion of AAL